Connect with us

 Professional Boxing Career

-Mayweather’s first fight as a professional boxer occurred on October 11, 1996, against another novice, Roberto Apodaca.
+Mayweather’s first professional fight was on October 11, 1996, against another novice, Roberto Apodaca.
 He knocked him out in the second round, thus winning.
 In 1998, two years after his professional debut, Floyd Mayweather Jr. won his first World title after defeating Genaro Hernandez.
 He also fought in the lightweight, light welterweight, welterweight, and light middleweight divisions.

 Mayweather has been one of the most popular “Pay Per View” attractions in the sporting world and has been featured in Forbes’s highest-paid athletes list every year since 2012.
-Throughout his career, Floyd Mayweather Jr. has a boxing record of 50 to 0, with 27 of the 50 wins by knockout.
+Throughout his career, Floyd Mayweather Jr. has a boxing record of 50-0, with 27 of those wins by knockout.

 In 2007, he founded Mayweather Promotions, a company that promotes boxing fights.
 It made sense as the next step for his career, and ten years later, he has an incredibly successful company that’s allowed him to continue making a living after hanging up the gloves.